corda/corda/docs/source/publishing-corda.rst

 ``````````

 1. Publish to Bintray
-2. Navigate to the project you wish to publist
+2. Navigate to the project you wish to publish
 3. Click "Maven Central"
 4. Enter your Sonatype credentials to publish a new version